 Charged-coupled devices (CCDs) as astronomical X-ray detectors have become nearly ubiquitous since their their first use in sounding rocket flights in the late 1980s.
 CCDs provide excellent quantum efficiency with moderate spectral resolution over a broad energy range (~0.1-10 keV) and are well-suited as imaging spectrometers as well as readout detectors for dispersive gratings.
-Currently, CCDs are focal plane detectors in five operating spacecraft from NASA, ESA and JAXA, and are planned to be part of many upcoming missions.
+Currently, CCDs are focal plane detectors in five operating X-ray observatories from NASA, ESA and JAXA, and are planned to be part of many upcoming missions.

 Radiation damage is a common concern in all spacecraft components.
-One symptom of radiation damage in CCDs is an increase in the number of charge traps.
+One symptom of radiation damage in CCDs is an increase in the number of charge traps (?)
+Ref TBA.
 When charge is transfered across the CCD to the readout, some portion can be captured by the traps and gradually re-emitted.
-If the original charge packet has been transfered away before the traps re-emit, the captured charge is "lost" to the charge packet.
-The pulseheight read out from the instrument which corresponds to a given energy decreases with increasing transfer distance.
+If the original charge packet has been transferred away before the traps re-emit, the captured charge is "lost" to the charge packet.
 This process is quantified as charge transfer inefficiency (CTI), the fractional charge loss per pixel.
-In addition, the spectral resolution increases due to noise in the charge trapping and re-emission process, non-uniform trap distribution, and variations in trap occupancy (further discussed in the next paragraph).
-All of these processes apply to the charge in each pixel, so multi-pixel events will be more degraded than single-pixel events.
+As a result, the amount of charge (or the pulseheight) read out from the instrument decreases with increasing transfer distance; since this pulseheight corresponds directly to the incoming X-ray photon energy, the measured energy also decreases.
+In addition, the spectral resolution degrades due to noise in the charge trapping and re-emission process, non-uniform trap distribution, and variations in trap occupancy.
+All of these processes apply to the charge in each pixel, so multi-pixel X-ray events will be more degraded than singlepixel events.

 Measured CTI is a function of fluence, or, more specifically, the amount of charge deposited on the CCD.
-As the fluence increases, traps filled by one charge packet may remain filled as a second charge packet is transferred throught the pixel.
+As the fluence increases, traps filled by one charge packet may remain filled as a second charge packet is transferred through the pixel.
 The second charge packet sees fewer unoccupied traps as a result of the previous "sacrificial charge" and loses less charge than it would have otherwise (Gendreau et al. 1993).
 This sacrificial charge can be in the form of X-rays, charged particle interactions, or intentionally injected charge.

 The response of a CCD-based instrument is thus partially determined by its particle environment, whether causing radiation damage or providing sacrificial charge, which in turn is dependent on the spacecraft orbit.
-The Advanced CCD Imaging Spectrometer (ACIS) on the Chandra X-ray Observatory and the X-ray Imaging Spectrometer (XIS) on Suzaku utilize similar CCDs but occupy very different radiation environments.
-The two instruments combined have produced more than eighteen years worth of monitoring data which provides a unique opportunity to better understand the relationship between CCD spectral resolution, radiation damage, and the on-orbit particle background.
+The Advanced CCD Imaging Spectrometer (ACIS) on the Chandra X-ray Observatory (Weisskopf et al. 2002) and the X-ray Imaging Spectrometer (XIS) on the Suzaku X-ray Observatory (Mitsuda et al. 2007) utilize similar CCDs but occupy very different radiation environments.
+The two instruments combined have produced more than eighteen years worth of monitoring data which provides a unique opportunity to better understand the relationship between X-ray CCD spectral resolution, radiation damage, and the on-orbit particle background.